jucardwell/geog215/other_pages/assignment3.md

 ### Clean Data

+1. Add a **third-level heading** named "Clean Data".
+Create a chunk below

-1. Rename the "Enrollment at School" field to something without spaces.
+2. Rename the "Enrollment at School" field to something without spaces.

-2. Make the data spatial.
+3. Make the data spatial.
 The latitude and longitude columns are in crs = 4326.

 ### Execute EDSA

+1. Add a **third-level heading** named "Execute EDSA".
+Create a chunk below

-1. Create one descriptive statistics table for the enrollment column
+2. Create one descriptive statistics table for the enrollment column

-2. Create one non-map graphic for any of the descriptive columns.
+3. Create one non-map graphic for any of the descriptive columns.

 **Hint: You will probably get an error when trying to make the descriptive statistics table.
 You will need to figure out what Data Cleaning step you